 The Enable TLS checkbox allows the user to choose whether or not to use encryption when sending out emails.

 The Test Email button allows the user to send out a test email to the same User Name entered to verify if the entered mail server settings are successfully authenticated or not.

 Below is an example of the test email that will be sent to verify that the server settings were successfully authenticated.

-With this new update, we've also added a new tab in System Settings called Mail Server Settings.
+System Admins can configure the system-wide mail server in System Settings > Mail Server Settings.
 This lets you configure a default authentication user for any users that have not yet configured their mail settings.

 Going forward, when a user is attempting to send email and does not have individual settings saved (and the Require User Mail Settings box checked as shown above), a dialog will appear allow the user to save the user mail server settings first before sending out the email.

-If you are using 2-FA on your mail server you will not be able to sign in using your normal password through Centerbase.
-You will need to set up an app-password with your mail provider that allows 2-FA to be bypassed.
+If you are using TFA on your mail server, you won't be able to sign in using your normal password through Centerbase.
+You'll need to set up an app-password with your mail provider that allows TFA to be bypassed.
 A couple of links to common mail providers support articles showing the process of setting up an app-password on their sites are listed below: